mysterioux/secdev/README.md

 #LIST OF PROGRAM
 1. scanlist.py - a program that scans a file and provides the line numbers total, total number of words and letters in the file
 2. barscan.py - a program that scans the banner message of banners to check if its has a known potential vulnerability
+3. crack.py - a simple brute-force file for cracking Unix passwords using crypt() system